DePaul University > Admission & Aid > Financial Aid > Types of Aid > Federal Loans

 • meet the other eligibility requirements outlined in the loan application.

-The interest accrues from the date of disbursement.
+The interest starts accumulating on the date of disbursement.
 A borrower may request up to the amount of the cost of education minus other financial aid received, including any other educational loans.
 Visit the Federal Direct PLUS Loans page for more information.

 • Interest rates are determined each spring for new loans being made for the upcoming award year (July 1-June 30).